John Abbott: Legal career

+McGill College where John Abbott studied and graduated.

 Abbott graduated as a Bachelor of Civil Law from McGill College (now McGill University) in Montreal in 1847, and in the same year was initiated in the St. Paul's Masonic Lodge, No. 374, E.R., in Montreal.
 In 1867, he graduated as a Doctor of Civil Law (DCL).
 Most of his legal practice was in corporate law; however, his most celebrated court case was the defence of at first fourteen, then upon release and recapture, four of those fourteen Confederate agents who had raided St. Albans, Vermont, from Canadian soil during the American Civil War.
 Abbott successfully argued that the Confederates were belligerents rather than criminals and therefore should not be extradited.
 He began lecturing in commercial and criminal law at McGill in 1853, and in 1855 he became a professor and dean of its Faculty of Law, where Wilfrid Laurier, a future prime minister of Canada, was among his students.
 He continued in this position until 1880.
 In 1862, he was made Queen's Counsel.
 Upon his retirement, McGill named him emeritus professor, and in 1881 appointed him to its Board of Governors.